AllanccWang/AI_Co-creation_Solo-Leveling-Era/Quest-10_Modeling_Molecular-Scale_Double-Slit_Interference_via_Quantum_Simulations/README.md

 In this project, we use quantum circuits to simulate a double-slit interference experiment using a single qubit and then extend the system to multiple coupled qubits to mimic interference behavior of larger, more complex molecular systems.

 Phase 1 — Single-Qubit Interference and Noise

-In Phase 1, we simulate a basic quantum interference experiment using a single qubit.
+In this phase, we simulate a basic quantum interference experiment using a single qubit.

-Phase 2 — Multi-Qubit Coupling and Interference Suppression

-In Phase 2, we extend the model to multiple coupled qubits, representing larger composite quantum systems such as molecules.
+Phase 2 — Multi-Qubit Coupling and Interference Suppression In Phase 2, we extend the model to multiple coupled qubits, representing larger composite quantum systems such as molecules.
 The coupling simulates internal degrees of freedom or environmental entanglement, which can lead to decoherence and loss of interference visibility.